sstaub/eOS/README.md

 **TEENSY**
-+3.3V to the top (single pin) of the fader (100%) use ANALOG GND instead the normal GND to the center button pin (2 pins, the outer pin is normaly for the leveler) of the fader (0%)
++3.3V to the top (single pin) of the fader (100%) use ANALOG GND instead the normal GND to the center button pin (2 pins, the outer pin is normally for the leveler) of the fader (0%)

 ```
 Submaster(uint8_t analogPin, uint8_t firePin, uint8_t sub);